umit-iace/tool-libs/README.rst

 tool-libs
 =========

-This is a collection of libraries used at the UMIT-Tirol Institute of Automation and Control Engineering.
+This is a collection of libraries used at the Institute of Automation and Control Engineering (IACE) at the UMIT-TIROL.
 It includes the following components:

 * Sensors - Classes implementing specific sensors used in our test rigs